 17. Airbnb

-If you’re an avid traveler, you’ve likely heard of (or used) Airbnb.
-Founded in 2008, Airbnb is a web service that allows people visiting other cities to book rooms from locals.
-Airbnb offers a classic marketplace-style platform.
+Airbnb provides a classic marketplace platform that enables renters and travelers to transact.
 For travelers, it provides a streamlined process to book a room or a property, often offering more amenities than a hotel.
-In addition, property owners act as “hosts” on the marketplace, utilizing Airbnb to find short-term renters and generate income from their underutilized and vacant properties.
+Property owners act as hosts on the platform, using Airbnb to find renters and earn income from their vacant properties.

 With a compelling pitch deck, Airbnb conveyed its advantages against the competition and expressed its unique market position.